Crystal and Robbinsdale: 2016 in review

 When news broke in July that a developer was interested in building a Hy-Vee grocery store at the site of the historic Terrace Theater, the reactions were strong.
 Residents stepped onto two distinct sides of a line between preservation and demolition.
 Many on the side of preservation questioned the need for a new grocery store, while others felt the landmark theatre could be renovated and reopened to preserve a piece of Robbinsdale history.
 Supporters of the redevelopment argued that a Hy-Vee would bring jobs and revenue to the city, and that the Terrace was too dilapidated to warrant the costs of renovation.

-In the months that ensued, a coalition of preservationists emerged, called Save the Historic Terrace Theatre.
+Coalitions of preservationists organized to save the theater.
 On Aug.
-23, the group’s ambitions were disrupted when the Robbinsdale City Council approved the structure’s demolition.
+23, those ambitions were disrupted when the Robbinsdale City Council approved the structure’s demolition.

 “It’s a sad day that the theater’s going … it’s a wonderful day for Robbinsdale and the people who live nearby the theater,” Councilmember George Selman said.

-Save the Terrace and attorneys for the Friends of the Terrace group filed a lawsuit to put a halt on the planned demolition.
+Attorneys for the Friends of the Terrace group filed a lawsuit to put a halt on the planned demolition.
 The group hoped to have the theatre registered as a historic site to permanently prevent the demolition.

-By late September, demolition was more imminent as Save the Terrace filed an appeal to a judge’s refusal to grant the group a temporary restraining order as an emergency injunction.
+By late September, demolition was more imminent as Friends of the Terrace filed an appeal to a judge’s refusal to grant the group a temporary restraining order as an emergency injunction.

-When it was determined that $6.3 million in bonds would be required to halt the demolition, Friends

-of the Terrace tried to raise the funds, but ultimately couldn’t post the amount to the Hennepin County District Court and the theatre was demolished in October.
+When it was determined that $6.3 million in bonds would be required to halt the demolition, Friends of the Terrace tried to raise the funds, but ultimately couldn’t post the amount to the Hennepin County District Court and the theatre was demolished in October.

 Hy-Vee officials had backed away from the plan, following backlash from opponents of the development, leaving the site’s future uncertain.
 In late November, Mayor Regan Murphy met with company officials in Des Moines, and announced that the grocer back on board with the plan.
 The final plats for the property were approved in early December, and construction is set to begin this year.